prenex/devblog/debugging-mesa-and-the-linux-3d-graphics-stack.md

 do not fear - I was rookie on the topic myself before I went for my hunt on a 50-1000% slowdown after some updates and a distro change.

+I wanted to document the process of delving deep into open source drivers.
+I just wanted to put things together as it might be valuable for others wanting to do similar things - I was and still is a rookie for these things after all.

 The power of open source: We can fix a more than decade old hardware getting a slowdown as easily as a new one!
 Fuck you planned obsolesence haha!